 Mild supraventricular tachycardia, with short episodes that don't happen often, doesn't typically weaken the heart or lead to heart failure.
 But some people have a higher risk of getting heart failure, such as those who have a heart valve disease.
 If tachycardia is left untreated, repeated and long episodes of tachycardia can lead to heart failure (known as a tachycardia-mediated cardiomyopathy).
 But this heart failure might be stopped, or reversed, if the supraventricular tachycardia is stopped with treatment.

-You can reduce your risk of having episodes of supraventricular tachycardia by avoiding certain stimulants or stressors, such as caffeine, nicotine, some medicines (for example, decongestants), illegal drugs (stimulants, like methamphetamines and cocaine), and excess alcohol.
+You can reduce your risk of having episodes of supraventricular tachycardia by avoiding certain stimulants or stressors, such as nicotine, some medicines (for example, decongestants), illegal drugs (stimulants, like methamphetamines and cocaine), and excess alcohol.

 If fast heart rates continue, long-term medicines may be used to help prevent a recurrence of the fast heart rate.

 Home care includes monitoring your supraventricular tachycardia (SVT) and trying to slow your heart when a fast heart rate occurs.
 To monitor your condition, you may find it helpful to keep a diary of your heart rate and your symptoms.